Understanding Blood Pressure Readings

 If your blood pressure is elevated, work with your health care professional to control the condition.

-In hypertension Stage 1, your health care professional is likely to prescribe lifestyle changes.
-They may consider adding medication based on your risk of heart disease or stroke.
+In hypertension Stage 1, your health care professional should prescribe lifestyle changes.
+They may consider adding medication based on your risk of heart disease or stroke and should add medication if you have other conditions such as diabetes, heart failure and kidney disease.

 In hypertension Stage 2, your health care professional should prescribe blood pressure medication and lifestyle changes.